Last Updated August, 2021

 The hike that starts at Todorov Do is really intense.
 The first third of a trail is very steep and you basically climb the mountain for the first hour or so.
 Do not attempt it if it has been raining or snowing.
 It gets very, very slippery and you can easily slip down, especially on the way back.

-Distance-wise, this hike is shorter than the one from Dobri Do, but if you are not experienced hiker it may take more time to get to the top.
+Distance-wise, this hike is shorter than the one from Dobri Do, but if you are not an experienced hiker it may take more time to get to the top.
 This hike is great for those who love a challenge.
-The view will be their reward after putting an effort in a steep ascent.
+The view will be their reward after putting an effort into a steep ascent.

 HIKING DURMITOR SKRCKA LAKES VALLEY

 Length: From half a day to the entire day

 To get to Skrcka Lakes Valley to be able to see two beautiful lakes you would need to start hiking at the same spot from where you hike to Prutas Peak.
 Actually, from Prutas viewpoint you can see these lakes in a distance.
 And if you keep hiking for the next 1.5 miles (2.4 km) you’ll get to Skrcka Lakes.
 The farther away you go from Prutas Peak the more pristine the landscape is going to be.

 In the valley between the lakes, there is a little hut where visitors can stay overnight and dine.
 It is mainly open during the summer months only, so keep that in mind and don’t forget to pack snacks and water for the hike.

 Hike to Skrcka Lakes Valley can be a solid one day trip.
 Technically it is possible to cover everything during 5-6 hours (round trip,) but why would you be in a rush?
 Take your time, enjoy the scenery and beautiful day in the wilderness.